Kalvium-Program/lab-react-hooks-adj-solution/README.md

 The aim of this lab is to use `basic hooks`.

 ### Task:
-This lab is a continuation lab of the lab - `adj-jsx-lab`.
+This lab is a continuation lab of the lab - `adj-lab`.
 Your task is to make your submit button working now.
 Whenever you submit your form, it should be able to throw an alert message saying `submitted` + once some name is submitted -> then `Submitted` text must be displayed on the screen, as shown below.